There it was, London Design Biennale (LDB) 2021.

 JW: I would say yes but then no. I didn’t even know what art was back in the days.
 When I was young I loved making things with my hands, a small sculpture here or a painting there, I obviously didn’t consider it ‘art-making’, especially teachers and parents disapproved and regarded them as a complete waste of time that wouldn’t grant me better grades.
 I was born and raised in Wuhan, China where for the most parts, cultural education was missing from the school curriculum, but ever since I was a child I had always enjoyed those useless things and I was constantly just, ruminating over things.
 I loved to read Plato when I was at junior high, albeit a translated version, I enjoyed the way he asked questions, and I liked how he articulated things in a simple language that wasn’t too difficult for a twelve-year-old to understand, but then often deep enough for you to chew on, I loved all that though I still wasn’t aware what art actually was.

 I only started to join the dots after I attended university in Canada.
 I started to learn about art history and modern art, where I undertook philosophy courses too in which, the metaphysics were something that I was already familiar with, and it all began to make sense.
 Without actually speaking any words I was able to express and convey my thoughts and ideas through making artworks, that was the time that I realised I had to do art, there was this tremendous desire growing inside of me, in wanting to do this and to become an artist.
 So to answer the question, yes I always wanted to make art but I wasn’t always conscious about it.

-A: Schools can be daunting for many kids growing up, we all share similar experience, I guess we just weren’t brought up having that mindset of art or design was in fact option available.
-I remembered hearing a classmate who went to Emily Carr and enrolled on a graphic design course, I didn’t even know that was a thing.
+AW: Schools can be daunting for many kids growing up, we all share similar experience, I guess we just weren’t brought up having that mindset of art or design was in fact option available.
+I remembered hearing about a classmate who went to Emily Carr and enrolled on a graphic design course, I didn’t even know that was a thing.